You're tuned to the most listened-to radio talk show in America.

 But I'll tell you what, I am sickened.

-And you know how much fraud's there?
+And do you know how much fraud's there?

-You know how much I feel being ripped off on all these other the military budget is a pittance compared to the whole budget.
+You know how much I feel being ripped off on all these other.

-You better focus on where the real government money is being spent, and you better focus on where it's really being spent inefficiently.
+You better focus on where the real government money is being spent.

 And if anybody's not being paid enough, it's them.

-You want to talk about financial priorities all out of whack here.
+You want to talk about financial priorities all out of whack here?

 I'm sorry, California.

-Yeah, we got misplaced priorities.
+Yeah, we've got misplaced priorities.

 They're a little bit out of whack, but not as you describe them, in my humble opinion, which is what the final opinion on this show is.